Eric Whitacre: Career

-Whitacre has written for the London Symphony Orchestra and Chorus, the Los Angeles Master Chorale, Chanticleer, Julian Lloyd Webber and the Philharmonia Orchestra, the Tallis Scholars, the King's Singers, Dallas Winds, the Berlin Rundfunkchor, and the Minnesota Orchestra, among others.
-His work of music theater, Paradise Lost: Shadows and Wings, won the American Society of Composers, Authors and Publishers Harold Arlen Award and the Richard Rodgers Award, and earned 10 nominations at the Los Angeles Stage Alliance Ovation Awards.
-In 2011, he conducted the winning entries of the Abbey Road 80th Anniversary Anthem Competition, recording the London Symphony Orchestra and the Eric Whitacre Singers, in the Abbey Road Studio 1.
+Whitacre has written for the London Symphony Orchestra and London Symphony Chorus, the Los Angeles Master Chorale, Chanticleer, Julian Lloyd Webber and the Philharmonia Orchestra, the Tallis Scholars, the King's Singers, Dallas Winds, the Berlin Rundfunkchor, and the Minnesota Orchestra, among others.
+His work of music theater, Paradise Lost: Shadows and Wings, won the American Society of Composers, Authors and Publishers' Harold Arlen Award and the Richard Rodgers Award, and earned 10 nominations at the Los Angeles Stage Alliance Ovation Awards.
+In 2011, he conducted the winning entries of the Abbey Road 80th Anniversary Anthem Competition, recording the London Symphony Orchestra and the Eric Whitacre Singers at Abbey Road Studio 1.
 Whitacre's Soaring Leap initiative is a dynamic one-day workshop where singers, conductors, and composers read, rehearse and perform several of his works.

+Whitacre composed "The River Cam", a work for cello and strings for the cellist Julian Lloyd Webber's sixtieth birthday, which he premiered on 14 April 2011 at the Royal Festival Hall, South Bank Centre London with the Philharmonia Orchestra.
+It has been recorded by Julian Lloyd Webber with the London Symphony Orchestra with Whitacre conducting for Decca Records.

+The inspiration for the piece was the River Cam that flows past Cambridge University where Eric Whitacre was a visiting fellow in 2010.

-From October to December 2010, Whitacre was a visiting Fellow at Sidney Sussex College, Cambridge, during Michaelmas (Autumn) Term.
-He composed a piece for the Choir of Sidney Sussex College, Cambridge, and worked with students in masterclasses and workshops.
-From 2011 to 2016, he was Composer in Residence at Sidney Sussex College, Cambridge University.
-In 2016, Whitacre was appointed artist in residence with the Los Angeles Master Chorale.
+From October to December 2010, Whitacre was a visiting fellow at Sidney Sussex College, Cambridge, during Michaelmas (Autumn) Term.
+He composed a piece for the college choir, and worked with students in masterclasses and workshops.
+From 2011 to 2016, he was composer in residence at Sidney Sussex College.
+Whitacre was appointed artist in residence with the Los Angeles Master Chorale from 2016.
 In July 2017, he co-presented the Eurovision Choir of the Year.

 Personal life

 From 1998 to 2017, Whitacre was married to Israeli singer Hila Plitmann.
 They have a son together, Esh Edward (b.
-2006), who is a student at the Shea Welsh Institute of Jazz in Santa Monica, California.
+2005).

 Whitacre married Belgian opera singer Laurence Servaes in Maui, Hawaii, in March 2019.
 They have a son together, Julian (b.
 2020).

 Style

 A trademark of Whitacre's pieces is the use of aleatoric and indeterminate sections, as well as unusual score instructions involving, in some cases, hand actions or props.
 His work has been described as "weightless" and as the "sort of music Vaughan Williams might have composed in the Cambridge branch of Dunkin' Donuts".
 Anthony Tommasini described Whitacre's "Leonardo Dreams of His Flying Machine" in 2005 as "full of sound effects, portentous harmony and fractured riffs", writing that "the music was rather hokey, like a choral equivalent of a blatant film score."

-Other critics, however, have described his style as "full of shimmering, shuddering, shifting harmonies that awaken the ear to a contemporary yet accessible voice".
+Other critics have described his style as "full of shimmering, shuddering, shifting harmonies that awaken the ear to a contemporary yet accessible voice".
 Whitacre's style, similar to Morten Lauridsen's, has also been characterized as "neo-impressionistic".